+Conclusion

 In conclusion, the impending threat of increased frequency and severity of droughts is expected to negatively impact native Californian annuals.
 Red brome expansion also threatens the proliferation of native plant communities through causing reduced growth and fecundity.
 However, increased drought frequency may impose greater negative ecological impacts on red brome due to its severe drought intolerance driving reduced expansion and proliferation of red brome populations.
-Furthermore, Phacelia tancetifolia has been observed to be a very successful suppressor of red brome and must be considered in biocontrol and restoration tactics for controlling red brome populations.
+Furthermore, Phacelia tancetifolia has been observed to be a very successful suppressor of red brome and must be considered in Conservation efforts to restore native biodiversity to ecosystems invaded by red brome.